rymdlego/note/README.md

 # Note

-**Note** is a minimal command-line interface tool for managing notes efficiently written in Go.
+**Note** is a simple but amazing note-taking tool for the command, written in Go.
 It supports creating, editing, viewing, searching notes, and includes Git integration to keep your notes synchronized and version-controlled.
 It works amazingly well with note systems like Obsidian.

 ## Features